RyanClementsHax/notes/cloud/aws/ec2.md

     - create dual-homed instances with norkloads/roles on distinct subnets
       - like one for logging and another for production traffic
     - create a low-budget, high-availability solution
+  - cannot detach the primary ENI of one EC2 instance and connect it to another instance for moving its elastic IP
+  - can configure a security group for the ENI and restrict traffic to the ec2 instance
+  - can detach a secondary ENI containing a private ip from one ec2 instance and attach it to another
+  - can attach an elastic ip to an ec2 instance in another subnet by releasing it from the ENI in the current subnet to which it is currently attached to
 - EN (Enhanced Networking)
   - single root I/O virtualization (SR-IOV) to provide high-performance networking capabilities on supported instance types
   - SR-IOV is a method of device virtualization that provides higher I/O performance and lower CPU utilization when compared to traditional virtualized network interfaces